• Skip to main content

 2) Season lamb with salt and pepper.

 3) Warm a large skillet over high heat.
-When the skillet is hot , add olive oil enough to film the bottom of the pan (1 tbsp of oil, maybe a little bit more)
+When the skillet is hot , add olive oil enough to film the bottom of the pan (1 tablespoon of oil, maybe a little bit more)

 4) Add lamb to the skillet, cooking for about 3 minutes on each side to brown.